Empowering Teens With Self-Care

-Unfortunately, these types of negative thoughts are becoming increasingly common among adolescents and young adults.
-Today’s teenagers are faced with higher levels of stress, and studies show that young adults in the United States are developing perfectionist tendencies, holding themselves to unrealistic standards.
+Unfortunately, these types of negative thoughts are becoming increasingly common among young people.
+Today’s teenagers are faced with higher levels of stress, and studies show that young people in the United States are developing perfectionist tendencies, holding themselves to unrealistic standards.
 On top of that, lasting anxiety, stress, and mental health challenges surrounding the COVID-19 pandemic continue to affect adolescent mental health.

 But there’s good news: teenagers can take steps to build resilience to face life’s challenges.
-According to a 2018 study, self-concept plays an important role in emotional health.
-When teenagers feel good about themselves, they can better cope with stressful life events and maintain positive mental health.
+According to a 2018 study, self-concept plays an important role in emotional health, meaning, when teenagers feel good about themselves, they can better cope with stressful life events and maintain positive mental health.

 Self-care isn’t just about mental health—physical health matters, too.
-Adolescents can reap wide-ranging benefits from regular exercise, especially if they’re used to sitting inside most of the day.
-According to a 2015 meta-analysis, physical activity can have a dramatic impact on adolescents’ self-concept.
+Young people can reap wide-ranging benefits from regular exercise, especially if they’re used to sitting inside most of the day.
+According to a 2015 meta-analysis, physical activity can dramatically impact adolescents’ self-concept.

-Parents should encourage regular exercise, support team sports, and help teenagers explore other activities.
+Parents should encourage regular exercise, support team sports, and help teenagers explore other kinds of movement.
 Studies show that regular physical activity can reduce the symptoms of depression, anxiety, stress, and other mental health conditions.

 If your teen struggles to exercise, try buddying up or encouraging them to work out with a friend.
-If you’re not sure where to start, try signing you and your teen up for a guided class—either in-person or online—to stay on track.
+If you’re not sure where to start, try signing you and your teen up for a guided class—either in-person or online—to try out a kind of movement activity.
 Your teen might even meet some new friends!

 Instead of focusing on self-esteem, encourage your teen to cultivate compassion for themself.
 According to researcher Kristen Neff, self-compassion—treating yourself with kindness—is a healthier alternative than self-esteem.
-In her 2009 study, she found that participants with higher levels of self-compassion experienced greater wellbeing.
-They accepted their flaws, acknowledged their struggles, and treated themselves with kindness.
+In her 2009 study, she found that participants with higher levels of self-compassion experienced greater well-being.
+The participants accepted their flaws, acknowledged their struggles, and treated themselves with kindness.

 So, how can teenagers start cultivating more compassion for themselves?
 Encourage your teen to take a moment every morning or evening to write down what they appreciate about themselves, even the little things.
 Giving your teenager things to look forward to—whether that’s a spa day, weekend trip, or lunch date with a friend—is a great way to improve their outlook for the future.

 By showing your teen how to treat themselves with kindness, you’ll help them build more compassion.
-In turn, a greater sense of compassion leads to less stress, improved emotional resiliency, and better overall wellness.
+A greater sense of compassion leads to less stress, improved emotional resiliency, and better overall wellness.
 It might take some time to help your teen foster positive habits, but emotional self-care can make all the difference in their mental health.

 Sometimes, comparing yourself to others can be a useful way to set goals and keep yourself motivated.
-However, when we get stuck on the idea that the grass is greener on the other side, then no matter who we are or what we do, we’re always going to be the one that comes up short.
-Especially for younger teens and adolescents, who often sense an “imaginary audience," ("Everyone is watching me"), comparison can take a significant toll on mental wellbeing.
+However, when we get stuck on the idea that the grass is greener on the other side, no matter who we are or what we do, we’re always going to be the one that comes up short.
+Especially for younger teens and adolescents, who often sense an “imaginary audience,” (and may often feel a sense that everyone is watching them), comparison can take a significant toll on mental well-being.

-Unfortunately, Facebook, Instagram, Snapchat, and other social media platforms can make comparison inevitable.
+Unfortunately, Facebook, Instagram, TikTok, and other social media platforms can make comparisons inevitable.
 Research has highlighted the relationship between social media and anxiety disorders, major depression, and other mental health conditions among adolescents.
 In addition, school environments are typically structured to encourage social comparison.
 Tracking students based on their academic performance doesn’t honor the roadblocks and setbacks that are natural parts of the learning process.

 To help your teen avoid comparing themselves to others, help them adopt a new perspective.
 Ask them to think about someone they often compare themselves to.
 Then, remind your teen that they can’t experience that person’s life—and they have no proof that the other person’s life is better.
-It’s also a good idea to encourage your teen to curb their social media use, and to avoid or mute profiles they find particularly triggering when it comes to making negative comparisons.
+It’s also a good idea to encourage your teen to curb their social media use and to avoid or mute profiles they find particularly triggering when making negative comparisons.

-Ultimately, what you see outwardly isn't necessarily reflective of the reality of a situation.
-Once your teen shifts their perspective to account for this, they can stop automatically assuming that they’re inferior to other people, and start feeling more confident in themself.
+Ultimately, what you see outwardly doesn’t necessarily reflect the reality of a situation.
+Once your teen shifts their perspective to account for this, they can stop automatically assuming that they’re inferior to others, and start feeling more confident in themselves.

 When teenagers demonstrate true proficiency in the areas that matter to them, it helps them to develop stronger self-esteem and self-compassion.
 By cultivating their strengths, teenagers can stop those negative thoughts and doubts about their self-worth from creeping in.